Reciprocity (cultural anthropology): The domestic mode of production

 Marshall Sahlins has emphasized that non-market exchange is constrained by social relationships.
 That is, exchange in non-market societies is less about acquiring the means of production (whether land or tools) and more about the redistribution of finished goods throughout a community.
-These social relationships are largely kinship based.
+These social relationships are largely kinship-based.
 His discussion of types of reciprocity is located within what he calls the "domestic mode of production."
-His typology of reciprocity thus refers to "cultures lacking a political state, and it applies only insofar as economy and social relations have not been modified by the historic penetration of states."
+His typology of reciprocity thus refers to "cultures lacking a political state, and it applies only insofar as the economy and social relations have not been modified by the historic penetration of states."
 Paul Sillitoe has extended the analysis of reciprocity in these conditions, arguing that the type of reciprocity found will depend upon which sphere of production is being examined.
-The production of subsistence goods is under the control of domestic units and hence marked by generalized reciprocity (or generalized exchange).
+The production of subsistence goods is under the control of domestic units and hence is marked by generalized reciprocity (or generalized exchange).
 Wealth objects – by their nature from outside – are competitively exchanged to acquire status, but no one is able to control their production and hence centralize power.

 Sahlins' typology

-In these circumstances, reciprocal exchange can be divided in two types: dyadic back-and-forth exchange (reciprocity), and pooling (redistribution).
+In these circumstances, the reciprocal exchange can be divided into two types: dyadic back-and-forth exchange (reciprocity), and pooling (redistribution).
 Pooling is a system of reciprocities.
-It is a within group relationship, whereas reciprocity is a between relationship.
+It is a within-group relationship, whereas reciprocity is a between relationship.
 Pooling establishes a centre, whereas reciprocity inevitably establishes two distinct parties with their own interests.
 While the most basic form of pooling is that of food within the family, it is also the basis for sustained community efforts under a political leader.

 Reciprocity, in contrast, is a dyadic exchange covering a range of possibilities, depending on individual interests.
 These interests will vary according to the social distance of the parties.
 A range of kinds of reciprocity can thus be sketched out, according to Sahlins: